 The location component may determine or otherwise measure a quality signal, such as a distance signal that reflects or otherwise corresponds to the geographic relevance of one or more web pages or documents in the located set of the documents.

-One way to determine that geographically-based search results are relevant to the topic and to determine a relevant geographic range for that topic, could be to examine user behavior (e.g., user selection behavior, such as mouseover or click through) of search results presented to a searcher.
+One way to determine that geographically-based search results are relevant to the topic and to determine a relevant geographic range for that topic could be to examine user behavior (e.g., user selection behavior, such as mouseover or click-through) of search results presented to a searcher.

 Location sensitivity can be determined relatively, or in one implementation can also be mapped to a distance (e.g., users are generally interested in documents with a distance of up to 50 miles for “automobiles/cars,” but only 5 miles for “pizza”).

-Techniques to determine sensitivity and relevance:
+Techniques to determine location sensitivity and relevance:

 A topical score could be determined by things such as “various information retrieval and other techniques used by conventional search engines to determine the relevance of a document.”
 These are sources and signals other than location information.
 A less relevant result according to the topical score factors would correspond to a lower or equal topical score.

 A distance score is also determined.
-One or more locations associated with each of the identified documents is determined, with a distance score calculated for each document based, at least in part, on the distance between the location(s) associated with the document and the location associated with the search query.
+One or more locations associated with each of the identified documents are determined, with a distance score calculated for each document based, at least in part, on the distance between the location(s) associated with the document and the location associated with the search query.

 This score could be based upon: